salecharohit/rohitsalecha.com/content/post/Bootstrap_Security_in_Kubernetes_Deployments/index.md

 We've learnt what are the different controls we can embed in our containerised application and also looked at how to enable run-time protection mechanisms that can atleast make things difficult for an external attacker to gain foothold into our containerised systems.

-The [kubernetes-rofs.yaml](https://github.com/salecharohit/bootstrapsecurityinkubernetesdeployment/blob/main/kubernetes-rofs.yaml) can serve as a good template for developers to containerse their applications with default security features enabled while deploying in a Kubernetes environment.
+The [kubernetes-rofs.yaml](https://github.com/salecharohit/bootstrapsecurityinkubernetesdeployment/blob/main/kubernetes-rofs.yaml) can serve as a good template for developers to containerise their applications with default security features enabled while deploying in a Kubernetes environment.

 Offcourse the Dockerfile needs to be created for the specific applications but for that purpose I've collected a few of them here
 - https://github.com/salecharohit/dockerfilesrepo